Divisions of Punjab, Pakistan: History

 Administrative divisions had formed an integral tier of government from the times of Mughal Empire and latterly British Raj.
 The Lahore and Multan Subahs (combinedly Punjab) during Mughal era while Punjab Province during British era were subdivided into divisions, which were themselves subdivided into districts.

+This map shows the British Divisions of Punjab in 1947: yellow is Rawalpindi, blue is Multan, gray is Lahore, green is Jalandhar, and orange is Ambala.

 After independence, The province of West Punjab had four divisions – Lahore, Multan, Rawalpindi and Sargodha.
 From 1955 to 1970, during One Unit policy the Princely State of Bahawalpur was joined with West Punjab and made part of Bahawalpur Division.
 In the late 1970s new divisions were formed; Gujranwala Division was formed from parts of Lahore and Rawalpindi divisions; Dera Ghazi Khan Division was split from Multan Division; Faisalabad Division was split from Sargodha Division and, with the passage of time, the number of these divisions increased and now there are nine divisions.

-On 17 August 2022, Gujarat comprising districts of Gujrat, Mandi Bahauddin, Wazirabad and Hafizabad, was notified as a new division in Punjab Province.
+On 17 August 2022, Gujrat comprising districts of Gujrat, Mandi Bahauddin, Wazirabad and Hafizabad, was notified as a new division in Punjab Province.
 However, it was de-notified later in February 2023.
 It again got divisional status in December 2024.